kfl/adventofcode_2021/notes.md

 Solved with Haskell and Z3 (via the `sbv` library).
 Took the opportunity to practice with `sbv`.

-NICE-TO-HAVE: Clean up the code a bit, it should be possible to share code between `maximalModelNumber` and `minimalModelNumber`.
+NICE-TO-HAVE: Clean up the code a bit, find out how to extract the result directly from the data type returned from `sbv`.

 Day 25